Many Australian companies are thinking about expanding their eCommerce business.

-The perfect solution to this is to hire an English-Mandarin sourcing agent or translator who has international trade experience.
+The perfect solution is to hire an English-Mandarin sourcing agent or translator who has international trade experience.
 They can easily relay your messages to the manufacturer.

-Numerous Australian importers have fallen for supplier scams.
-This often happens when the importer believes the vague promises made by the ‘supposed’ manufacturers.
+Numerous Australian importers have fallen for supplier scams during the trade.
+It often happens when the importer believes the vague promises made by the ‘supposed’ manufacturers.

-To avoid this, we advise that you carry out extensive research on your supplier before paying for the acquisition of goods.
-Avoid scams all boils down accurate research.
+Thus, carry out extensive research on your supplier before paying for the acquisition of goods.

-Also, most manufacturers may not grant your request for a refund, so at all costs, you have to try and avoid this situation.
+Also, most manufacturers may not grant your request for a refund, so you have to try and avoid this situation.

 The business atmosphere of China and Australia are dissimilar.
 The Chinese take partnerships and relationships very seriously.